Reporting Older Adult Abuse

 For a list of APS agencies near you, contact your local social services agency or see the APS locator provided by the National Adult Protective Services Association (NAPSA).

-The location of the victim and the best way to contact him or her
+- The location of the victim and the best way to contact them

-It would also be a good idea to ask the agency for an estimated timeline for their investigation and for a description of the services that they’ll provide.
+You can ask the agency for an estimated timeline for their investigation.
+It is also helpful to ask for a description of their services.

-Mandatory reporting has been having a positive impact as states that have expanded reporting requirements have generally seen increases in the cases of elder abuse investigated by law enforcement.
-One county in Colorado, for example, saw a doubling of reported cases of elder abuse within only five months after new statewide reporting requirements took effect.
+Mandatory reporting has a positive impact on states with expanded reporting requirements.
+These states have generally seen increases in the cases of elder abuse investigated by law enforcement.

 Additional Resources and Legal Help